vb-consulting/Norm.net/README.md

 Also, when working asynchronously in first scenario - typically we have to wait until all results are retrieved from database and then start building the response or view asynchronously.

-NoOrm utilizes new `IAsyncEnumerable` interface which doesn't need to wait until all records are fetched and retrieved from database to start building the results.
+Norm utilizes new `IAsyncEnumerable` interface which doesn't need to wait until all records are fetched and retrieved from database to start building the results.

 Instead, result item is processed as it appears, effectively doing the asynchronous streaming directly from database.